iterate-ch/docs/mountainduck/issues/index.md

 The directory listing in *Finder.app* or *File Explorer* may become out of date when another application is adding , removing, or modifying files on the server.
 You can force *File Explorer* to refresh the directory listing with `F5`.
 On macOS, choose *Reload* from the [*Finder Extension*](../interface.md#context-menu-in-finder-and-windows-file-explorer) menu.
 Enable *Sync → Index files* in *Preferences* to look for remote file changes every 10 minutes.

+### Folder Doesn't Show Content on the Remote Server

+Folders that weren't renamed after creation don't get uploaded to the server and therefore don't show the content.
+Change the folder name to something else than *Untitled Folder* on macOS or *New Folder* on Windows, and the folder should be uploaded to the server and be visible on the server.

 ### Cache Uses a lot of Disk Space

 The cache directory is located in `%LocalAppData%\Cyberduck\Cache` on Windows or within *Application Support folder* on macOS by default.
 You can [change the cache location](../preferences.md#cache-location) to any writable location.
 You can clear cached files from the local disk with the *Delete on local disk* [context menu](../sync/index.md#delete-on-local-disk) option.